tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 Like the source of the light was stuck to the back of my neck.

-I raised a trembling, bloody hand to the rearview mirror, and twisted it.
+I raised a trembling, bloody hand to the rearview mirror and twisted it.
 Right where the passenger had injected me with something, exactly where I had experienced that initial, exquisite pain, my skin had ballooned and bubbled, forming a hollow dome about the size of a baseball.

 And there was something drifting around inside.
 A handful of little blue-green sprites.
 A group of incandescent beetles giving off light unlike anything I’d ever seen before, caged within the fleshy confines of my new cyst.